bchavz/GS_IPUMS/README.md

 ###### Rohlfs Lab - Department of Biology at SFSU

 ## Input:
 The CSV file containing years (1850-2000) and number of children.
 The first row of the data set contains the years, while the columns under each year contain the number of children per family.
-The file toyIPUMS.csv is a smaller examples of the data set.
+The file toyIPUMS.csv is a smaller example of the larger data set.

 ## Output:
 A graph containing all of the family member in the multigenerational family will be visualized.